krptn/krypton/CONTRIBUTING.md

   enable-fips --debug
 ```

-You need to both build and install openssl:
+You need to both build and install OpenSSL:

 ```shell
 make